thoughtbot/guides/style/README.md

 * Avoid inline comments.
 * Break long lines after 80 characters.
 * Delete trailing whitespace.
-* Don't include spaces after `(`, `[` or before `]`, `)`.
 * Don't misspell.
-* Don't vertically align tokens on consecutive lines.
-* If you break up a hash, keep the elements on their own lines and closing curly brace on its own line.
-* Indent continued lines two spaces.
-* Indent private methods equal to public methods.
-* If you break up a chain of method invocations, keep each method invocation on its own line.
-Place the `.` at the end of each line, except the last.
   [Example][dot guideline example].
-* Use 2 space indentation (no tabs).
-* Use an empty line between methods.
 * Use empty lines around multi-line blocks.
 * Use spaces around operators, except for unary operators, such as `!`.
-* Use spaces after commas, after colons and semicolons, around `{` and before `}`.
 * Use [Unix-style line endings][newline explanation] (`\n`).
 * Use [uppercase for SQL key words and lowercase for SQL identifiers].